 - Pour into a pretty container.
 Serve immediately or cover with plastic wrap and keep refrigerated.

-- The salad dressing makes 2 cups and will keep in the fridge for 3 days.
+- You’ll get 2 cups of dressing and should keep in a mason jar for up to 3 days.

 - Category: Salad

 Keywords: layered salad, low carb salad recipe, homemade salad dressing